 Change 1 Thing

-Eat 7 to 9 servings of fruits and vegetables every day
+February habit of eating 7 to 9 servings of fruit and vegetables per day

 Is it really impossible to lose weight and keep it off?
 The statistics are discouraging: up to 95% of dieters gain their weight back.
 But it doesn’t have to be that way.
 Studies show that the gradual adoption of specific habits is effective for maintaining weight loss.
 And even better, a healthier lifestyle gets easier over time.